DaBusyB/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+document object model

 2. What is an event?
+something that happens when the user does something

 3. What is an event listener?
+a function that "listens" for user events like clicks, mouse hovers, screen resizing, and then does something when that event happens

-4. Why would we convert a NodeList into an Array?
+4. Why would we convert a NodeList into an Array? to use other array methods besides foreach

 5. What is a component?
+i think of it as a generic but reusable container that I can use to create as many objects as i want
 ### Git Set up

 * [ ] Fork the project into your GitHub user account